uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/dft/descriptor.rst

 :ref:`onemkl_dft_enum_config_value` defined in the same namespace (and the corresponding ranges of values) are relevant to the definition and configurations of objects of the ``descriptor`` class.
-The ``descriptor`` class allows to set several (resp. query all) configuration parameters for (resp. from) any of its instances by using their :ref:`onemkl_dft_descriptor_set_value` (resp.
+The ``descriptor`` class allows the user to set several (resp. query all) configuration parameters for (resp. from) any of its instances by using their :ref:`onemkl_dft_descriptor_set_value` (resp.
 :ref:`onemkl_dft_descriptor_get_value`) member function.